townsquad/tsq-gallery/projects/tsq-gallery/README.md

 - **displayNavigation** - Toggle the navigation actions buttons at the Viewer.
 - **displayNavigationIndex** - Toggle display the image index count at the top of the Viewer.
 - **topViewerClass** - Override the class of the header of the Viewer.
 The class should either have `::ng-deep` (not recommended) or be global.
 - **topViewerTemplate** - Override the inner content of the top of the Viewer.
-Check `TSqGallerytopViewerTemplateRefContext` for variables access.
+Check `TSqGalleryTopViewerTemplateRefContext` for variables access.
 - **bottomViewerTemplate** - Add content at the bottom of the Viewer.
-Check `TSqGallerybottomViewerTemplateRefContext` for variables access.
+Check `TSqGalleryBottomViewerTemplateRefContext` for variables access.
 - **loadingTemplate** - Override the loader shown at the Viewer.
 - **allowDownload** - Toogle display the option to download files on the Viewer.